-Staff should recognise that children are capable of abusing their peers and should not be tolerated or passed off as "banter" or "part of growing up".
-Staff should also recognise that different gender issues can be prevalent when dealing with peer on peer abuse.
+Staff should recognise that children are capable of abusing other children and should not be tolerated or passed off as "banter" or "part of growing up" - it must always be challenged.
+Staff should also recognise that different gender issues can be prevalent when dealing with child on child abuse.
+They should also recognise that even if there are no reports in schools that it is happening, it may still be taking place.